-The notified forest area of the Division is 773.03 Km2 which is 10% of the geographical area.
-Reserved and Protected forests constitute 732.11 Km2 (95%) and Km2 40.9(5%) of the forest area respectively.
+The notified forest area of the Division is 1247.61 Km2 which is 14.71% of the geographical area.

-As per the Champion and Seth’s classification forest types found in the Division are Tropical Moist Mixed Deciduous Forests.
-Tropical Dry Deciduous Scrub Forests and Tropical Dry Evergreen Scrub Forests.
+As per the Champion and Seth’s classification, the forest types found in the Division are Tropical Moist Mixed Deciduous Forests,Tropical Dry Deciduous Scrub Forests and Tropical Dry Evergreen Scrub Forests.

-Table 4.33.1: Land use Pattern